How to Entertain and Impress Japanese Business Partners and Clients

 Proper Japanese Dining Etiquette

-- Use chopsticks correctly: Study the proper way of using chopsticks before your meal and practice beforehand.
-Do NOT point them at anyone while talking, use them to point at your food (even if you’re complimenting the meal), rub your chopsticks, play with them or stab the food with them.
+Use chopsticks correctly: Study the proper way of using chopsticks before your meal and practice beforehand.
+Do NOT point them at anyone while talking, do NOT use them to point at your food (even if you’re complimenting the meal), do NOT rub your chopsticks, do NOT play with them or stab the food with them.

 Foods and Beverages to Impress